VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 **Supported Strapi versions**:

-- Strapi v3.6.8 (recently tested)
+- Strapi v4.0.2 (recently tested)
-- Strapi v3.x

-(This plugin may work with the older Strapi versions, but these are not tested nor officially supported at this time.)
+(This plugin is not working with v3.x and not may work with the older Strapi v4 versions, but these are not tested nor officially supported at this time.)

 **We recommend always using the latest version of Strapi to start your new projects**.